ropinheiro/ConvertXMLsToCSV/README.md

 1. Automated tests.
 2. Better modularity and code cohesion.
-3. Accept paths as arguments instead of hardcoded.
+3. Accept paths as arguments (not only through configuration file).
 4. Have a configurable way to map XML paths to CSV output columns.
 5. Have a configurable way to choose the final CSV output columns.